-The theme for 2017 is “Breaking the Silence: Gender and Genocide”.
-This year events will; 1) honour the courage and resilience of the women of Bosnia-Herzegovina and highlight how their work is contributing to rebuilding of a country still living with the consequences of hatred.
-2) explore how genocide in Bosnia was gendered, paying particular […]
+Remembering and honouring the women of Bosnia is a powerful way to commemorate the genocide.
+Through the resources below, you can create an event which will: 1) honour the courage and resilience of the women of Bosnia-Herzegovina and highlight how their work is contributing to rebuilding of a country still living with the consequences of […]

 Marking Srebrenica on 11 July at your Local Authority and Council is an important way to recognise that the massacres that took place in Srebrenica have been ruled and recognised as a genocide by the international courts, and are a key way of observing the internationally designated day of Srebrenica Commemoration.
 Local authorities are uniquely connected […]

 A film screening event can be a powerful way to raise awareness of the impact of hatred and intolerance.
 Here are some suggestions – but please make sure you comply with any copyright requirements.
 If you are considering hosting a film screening to mark Srebrenica Memorial Day, please contact email@example.com One of the most impactful […]

 Some of our best partners are local councils and we are looking for more to get involved in our work.
 If you are a local councillor, we would like you to follow the example of Manchester, Bradford and Stoke in passing a motion at council.
 In this you will offer support to our delegates to promote […]